CAROLINA B. LOPEZ

 I am an Associate Professor of Microbiology and Immunology in the Department of Pathobiology at the University of Pennsylvania.
 I arrived in the United States in 1996 after obtaining a professional title of Biochemist and a Master’s degree in Biomedical Sciences from the Pontificia Universidad Católica of Chile.
 I received a Ph.D. from the Mount Sinai School of Medicine in NY working in the laboratory of Thomas Moran (1997-2002), and continued in the same laboratory for a postdoctoral position.
 At the Moran lab, I investigated how dendritic cells get activated in response to infection with influenza and parainfluenza viruses and studied the impact of type I interferons on the immune response to viral infection.
 I was promoted to Research Assistant Professor in 2005.
 I joined the Faculty of the University of Pennsylvania for my first independent position in September of 2010, and was promoted to tenured Associate Professor in May of 2016.

 I serve as reviewer and guest editor for multiple journals, and have served in various national and international grant review study sections.
 I've been an active member of the American Association of Immunologists (AAI), where I gave the Immunology to Viruses lecture in the International AAI Introductory Course in Immunology (2012-2013) and served as member of the Committee on the Status of Women (2012-2015).
 I am currently a member of the AAI Program Committee (2017-2020).
 I am a also member of the American Society for Virology (ASV) and I am a member of the American Society for Microbiology (ASM) Council on Microbial Sciences (2017-2020).
-I am also a Fellow of the Professional Mentoring Skills Enhancing Diversity (PROMISED) Program funded by the NIH-National Research Mentoring Network (NRMN), and a Penn Fellow.
+I am a member of the NIH CSR VIRB study section, and an Associate Editor of PloS Pathogens. l am also a Fellow of the Professional Mentoring Skills Enhancing Diversity (PROMISED) Program funded by the NIH-National Research Mentoring Network (NRMN), a Penn Fellow (2017-18), and a Fulbright US Scholar (2018-2019).

 Honors and Awards